Vuarnet District Medium Round Review

 Despite having thin arms and a rigid frame with fixed hinges, the Vuarnets are solidly built.
-They withstood being tossed in a car, crammed in a suitcase, and grabbed with a handful of keys.
+They easily withstood being tossed in a car, crammed in a suitcase, and grabbed with a handful of keys.
 Vuarnet also offers a 24-month warranty against manufacturer's defects and has a repair program you can pay for if you do manage to bust your pair.

 The Vuarnets come with a single-snap case that's semi-rigid at best.
 It will help protect your shades from obvious scratches but is unlikely to make much of a difference if you sit on your sunglasses.
 It also comes with a thin, medium-sized cleaning cloth

 It's slightly more rigid than the case that comes with the Ray-Ban Clubmasters, but is nothing compared to the monstrously protective rigid clamshell that accompanies some other models in this review.
 Yet, this case offers enough protection to toss it in a beach bag or backpack side pocket, and we appreciate the included cleaning cloth.
 It also weighs just 54 grams.

-Retailing for around $265, the Vuarnets are among the most expensive sunglasses in this review.
+The Vuarnets are among the most expensive sunglasses in this review.
 For sheer performance across a wide range of activities, we think you'll get more for your money with some of the options that stay in place better while you sweat.
 But for quality lenses and sunglasses that don't compromise on style, the District Rounds are those shades.